Seredžius (Shrednik) | Tauragė

 Nota histórica

 Steadily growing for generations, the Jewish population of Seredžius reached its peak at the end of the 19th century.
 1174 Jews lived in the town in 1897, making up 71 percent of the total population.
-They occupied professions in crafts and commerce, including the timber trade.
+They held professions in crafts and commerce, including the timber trade.
 Some of them navigated boats and rafts to Germany by the Nemunas River.
 The Jewish population started decreasing in the first decades of the 20th century due to emigration to the USA and South Africa.
 When WWI started, the tsarist government exiled Jews from Seredžius to Central Russia.
 Only half of them returned after the war, and found the town plundered and burned.
-Jews rebuilt their houses and businesses, synagogue and school, although the community never reached its previous numbers.
+Jews rebuilt their houses, businesses, synagogue and school, although the community never reached its previous numbers.
 On the eve of WWII, about 500 Jews lived in Seredžius.
 The town fell into the hands of the Germans on June 24, 1941.

 Holocausto por balas en cifras